Copyright 2005-2018 Ken

 - Unplug your electronics if the

 power might be affected.
-Power failures, electrical storms, and floods
+Wind storms, electrical storms, and floods

 affect the power.
 Power line problems can damage your electronics.